Professor of the Practice of Law

 Professor Guttentag’s writings focus on the intersection of civil rights and immigration law.
 He has been widely recognized for his litigation and leadership on immigration issues by national and local organizations, including being named a Human Rights Hero by the ABA Human Rights journal, Lawyer of the Year for Appellate Law by California Lawyer magazine and among California’s top 100 lawyers by the San Francisco/Los Angeles Daily Journal.
 He is a fellow of the American Bar Foundation and received an honorary degree from CUNY Law School in 2013.

 Professor Guttentag joined the Stanford faculty in 2014 as Professor of the Practice.
-In the fall he teaches at Yale Law School, where he is Robina Foundation Distinguished Senior Fellow and Ford Foundation Distinguished Senior Research Scholar.
-For many years, Professor Guttentag taught immigration law as an adjunct at Columbia Law School and later at the University of California Berkeley (Boalt Hall).
+He is currently on leave to serve in the Obama administration as Senior Counselor to the Director of U.S. Citizenship and Immigration Services.
+Before beginning his government service, he taught each fall at Yale Law School, where he was Robina Foundation Distinguished Senior Fellow and Ford Foundation Distinguished Senior Research Scholar.
+He has also taught immigration law as an adjunct at Columbia Law School and later at the University of California Berkeley (Boalt Hall).
 He previously practiced civil rights law in Los Angeles at the Center for Law in the Public Interest and served as law clerk to renowned district judge William Wayne Justice in Texas.